fusioncharts/dev_centre_docs/getting-started/jquery/install-using-jquery.md

 ![Js Folder Structure]({% site.baseurl %}/gif/js-folder-structure.gif)

-> It is recommended that you copy the files/folders from `fusioncharts-suite-xt > js` folder to your project folder.
+> It is recommended that you copy all the files/folders from `fusioncharts-suite-xt > js` folder to your project folder.

 * The download package also contains **jquery-fusioncharts.js** file under `fusioncharts-suite-xt > integrations > jquery` folder.
 The folder structure is shown below:

 ![jQuery Js Folder]({% site.baseurl %}/gif/jquery-folder-structure.gif)

+Both the minified (compressed) and source (uncompressed) copies of jQuery files are available in the folder.
+The uncompressed file `jquery-fusioncharts.js` is used during development or debugging, whereas the compressed file `jquery-fusioncharts.min.js` saves bandwidth and improves performance in production.
+The folder also contains the source map file `jquery-fusioncharts.js.map` for use, when debugging with a compressed file.

 > The `jquery` folder in the FusionCharts Suite XT package is available from v3.13.0.